 We use Personal Information for the following purposes:

-(k) To generate statistical data that, to the extent that anonymized data ceases to be personal data, we may use for a variety of purposes.
+- To generate statistical data that, to the extent that anonymized data ceases to be

 Surveyors that perform surveys on behalf of the Organization as part of the accreditation process may have access to the Personal Information in the custody or control of our clients.
 Surveyors do not collect any Personal Information, do not remove it offsite and do not disclose it to the Organization or any third party.
 The surveyors’ use of any Personal Information of the Organization’s clients is limited to the purposes of assessment and provision of recommendations by the surveyors to the Organization during the survey process.
 Personal Information that may be accessed by surveyors is further protected by contractual means.